Last Updated on April 23, 2021

 Does alcohol play a major role in your social life?

 Do you ever choose social activities based on the availability of alcohol?
 Have you noticed that most of your friendships revolve around drinking?
-Social drinking is common, and many people use alcohol to help them manage social anxiety.
+Social drinking is common, and many people use alcohol to help them manage social anxiety1.
 Beyond a certain point, however, this can become unhealthy.
 Make sure there are fun activities in your life that don’t involve drinking.

 Do you prioritize spending on alcohol?

 Ask yourself how much you spend on alcohol every week.
 Do you ever choose buying something to drink over buying something else you need?
 This is another sign that alcohol may be becoming too important in your life.
-If you’re concerned over how much you’re spending, try this alcohol cost calculator from the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
+If you’re concerned over how much you’re spending, try this alcohol cost calculator2 from the National Institute on Alcohol Abuse and Alcoholism (NIAAA).

 Do you plan for hangovers?